Vasilis Hatzipanagis: Greece

-Legacy
+Style of play and Legacy

-As an attacking midfielder with Iraklis, he packed in the crowds at Thessaloniki's Kaftanzoglio Stadium, where his performances earned him the moniker of 'the footballing Nureyev'.
+As an attacking midfielder with Iraklis, he packed in the crowds at Thessaloniki's Kaftanzoglio Stadium, where his performances earned him the moniker of "the footballing Nureyev".
 However, the reason he gave for his fancy footwork was simple enough.
 "When I see defenders in front of me, I want to dribble around every one of them," he once said.

 Further recognition did come on 22 June 1984, when he was invited to join a World XI featuring other legends such as Franz Beckenbauer, Mario Kempes, Kevin Keegan, Dominique Rocheteau, Peter Shilton, Jean-Marie Pfaff, Hugo Sanchez, Ruud Krol, Felix Magath and his countryman Thomas Mavros for a match against New York Cosmos in New Jersey.

 In November 2003, to celebrate UEFA's 50th anniversary, he was selected as Greece's Golden Player of the past 50 years by the Hellenic Football Federation.
-Now aged 50, Hatzipanagis said: "It is very touching to see that you are not forgotten, that your contribution is appreciated even after so many years."
+Aged 50, Hatzipanagis said: "It is very touching to see that you are not forgotten, that your contribution is appreciated even after so many years."
 He added: "I regret not having been able to wear the Greek national jersey more than once.
 And I regret not having made a career abroad.
 I would have liked to play in a better league, to have enjoyed football at that level.
 If I could turn back the clock, I would do some things differently."